If you’ve read our Thinkific review, you’ll know we highly recommend it for creating and selling online courses.

 He has a popular Youtube channel where he shares videos and tutorials.
 In addition, he offers paid courses through his Thinkific website.

-Beginners can access the free two-week course to learn about the basics of iOS app building, and then he pushes them to purchase the all-access membership, where they can choose between monthly and yearly subscription plans.
+Beginners can access the free two-week course to learn about the basics of iOS app building.
+He then pushes them to purchase the all-access membership, where they can choose between monthly and yearly subscription plans.

 As you can see, Thinkific gives you flexible pricing options.
 You can have free courses, charge a one-time fee, offer payment plans, or follow the subscription model.
 And you can even provide multiple pricing options for your products, similar to what Chris does for his courses.

-Busy Works Beats started as a YouTube channel, teaching beat making and music production.
-They have 2600+ free instructional videos that attracted half a million subscribers on YouTube.
+Busy Works Beats started as a YouTube channel, teaching beat-making and music production.
+It has 2600+ free instructional videos that attracted 800k+ subscribers on YouTube.

-Their main website is built on Shopify, while their Thinkific course site is the prime station for exploring 35+ courses.
+Its main website is built on Shopify, while the Thinkific course site is the prime station for exploring 50+ courses.

-This is an example of a successful membership site that follows the subscription model strictly with options for paying monthly, half-yearly, and yearly.
+This is an example of a Thinkific membership site that follows the subscription model strictly, with options for paying monthly, half-yearly, and yearly.

-Along with courses, they also provide exclusive access to a community built using Thinkific.
+Along with courses, it provides exclusive access to a community built using Thinkific.

-So, if you want to run a membership site with a basic community, Thinkific lets you do that.
+So, if you want to build a membership community, Thinkific lets you do that.
 Moreover, you can integrate with specialized community platforms with support for single sign-on.

 12. Color Matters

-So that you know, Thinkific has a powerful page builder that lets you create a personalized sales page for your online courses.
+So that you know, Thinkific has a powerful page builder that lets you create a beautiful sales page for your online courses.

 13. Divorce Games

-Divorce Games is an online program to help people with the decision-making process during their divorce.
+Divorce Games is an online program to help people with decision-making during their divorce.

 Again, what stands out about this website is the sales page design.
 It has a long-form sales page with a detailed description, promo video, course curriculum, FAQs, testimonials, etc.

-Another noticeable thing about their Thinkific site is that it has just one course, so the course sales page becomes the homepage for the course website.
-This is a good example for anyone looking to sell a one-off online course.
+Another noticeable thing about the Thinkific site is that it has just one course, so the course sales page becomes the homepage for the course website.
+This is an excellent example to follow for selling a one-off online course.